despresj/super_clipboard/README.md

 I found other extended clipboards to have a limit of 100 too low for me.

 TODO:
-- [ ] command line args to turn on logger or launch gui based on logger running
+- [ ] command line args to turn on logger or launch gui
 - [ ] os specific clippings
 - [ ] gui